AguxKuroko/Quiz_mini_game/README.md

 ```

 ## 🙃 Final note
-Not flashy, not AI-powered — but a small step in refreshing my Python muscles.
+Not flashy, not AI-powered — but that’s the point.
+I’m practicing writing code fully by hand to refresh my Python muscles,
+even though I do use AI tools in my daily work.
+This is about sharpening my own skills. 💪